builderjer/moviemaster/README.md

 ## Installation
 Installation should be pretty much effortless.

+### Install with your voice
+"Hey Mycroft, install Movie Master"

+Movie Master should install automatically

 ### Use mycroft-msm to install automatically
 Enter the following command into your terminal